ibm-cloud-docs/EventStreams/eventstreams075.md

 {:pre: .pre}
 {:note: .note}

-# Using the MQ Light API
+# Using the MQ Light API on the Classic plan
 {: #mql_using}

 ** The MQ Light API is available as part of the Classic plan only.**